 I’m a Maker.
 Mostly on this blog I share how to be an Amazing Thing Maker — like how to make giant paper flowers or super-cool furniture.
 But I am a Maker of many things.
 A wonderful child.
 A happy home.
 A loving relationship.
 A series of bestselling books.
 A successful company.
 A community of likeminded people.
 And now I am a Maker of this blog.
 And the more I blog, the more I get questions about HOW to blog and HOW I am finding success with it.
 Recently, when I mentioned that I’d monetized my blog’s mailing list to some of my fellow bloggers, they asked me to tell the story of how I did it.
 So this post is for all my fellow Blog Makers out there!

-This story begins when I enrolled in Elite Blog Academy, a special and intensive course on how to build an amazing blog.
+This story begins when I enrolled in a blogging course called Elite Blog Academy, a special and intensive course on how to build an amazing blog.
 I got on the waiting list for it last November and began taking it in late February.
 I’ve followed its teachings to a T, doing every assignment and applying everything I’ve learned.
 Now this matters because in May I got to a unit that spelled out how to launch a product through a mailing list (Unit 8, Assignment 23 for my fellow course students).
 Well, that was great, but I didn’t have a product for my blog yet.
 But I really wanted to complete this unit and I was eager to do it.
 So, I sidestepped a bit and applied what I learned in this unit to my company, not my blog.

 I am the co-owner of a nearly 20-year-old travel publishing company.
 I’d been working on a product for it for several years and it was finally done.
-I’d already kinda launched it, but I decided to apply what I’d learned in Elite Blog Academy to REALLY launch it.
+I’d already kinda launched it, but I decided to apply what I’d learned in my blogging course to REALLY launch it.
 And I had a decent mailing list for my company — one that has been slowly building for a long time.
 I’d not done ANYTHING like what my course suggested with my list, but at this point in the game, I trusted this course.
 It had not steered me wrong even once.
 So I took a deep breath and launched my company’s product through my company’s mailing list of about 50,000 subscribers.
 I sent out a series of six emails over five days, following the formula offered through my course.

 In all honesty, I feared I would upset my list and cause lots of people to unsubscribe.
 But what happened was VERY surprising.
 I didn’t lose lots of people and I earned $13,000 on the launch.
 I was amazed.
 I did it again a couple of months later, on a much smaller product, and earned another $5,000.